lorenzos/Minixed/Readme.md

 However if you have some particular needs, there are some PHP variables placed in the first lines of `index.php` you can edit.

+You can enable navigation into subfolders using:

+	$browseDirectories = true; // Navigate into sub-folders

 You can change the page title (and subtitle) providing strings that can contains some placeholders that will be *parsed* at runtime: